-- processes and controls, including controls to ensure that the assets within the portfolio will not be used to cover losses arising elsewhere;

-- governance; and

-- management information.

-7.10 The PRA understands that for practical reasons, firms may wish to administer eligible and ineligible business together for some purposes.
-The PRA does not consider that such joint administration of eligible and ineligible business would in itself be inconsistent with the MA eligibility conditions in regulation 4(6)(b) of the IRPR regulations and Matching Adjustment 2.2(5), provided that a firm can show that systems and controls are in place at a sufficient level of granularity to ensure that an MA portfolio can be identified, managed and organised separately from the other activities of the firm and that the assets in an MA portfolio cannot be used to meet losses arising from the other activities of the undertaking.

-7.11 The PRA does not consider that the notional splitting of assets (such as individual derivative contracts) between MA and non-MA portfolios is consistent with the MA eligibility conditions in terms of managing each MA portfolio separately from the rest of the business.
+- processes and controls, including controls to ensure that the assets within the portfolio will not be used to cover losses arising elsewhere; - governance; and - management information. - 7.10 The PRA understands that for practical reasons, firms may wish to administer eligible and ineligible business together for some purposes.
+The PRA does not consider that such joint administration of eligible and ineligible business would in itself be inconsistent with the MA eligibility conditions in regulation 4(6)(b) of the IRPR regulations and Matching Adjustment 2.2(5), provided that a firm can show that systems and controls are in place at a sufficient level of granularity to ensure that an MA portfolio can be identified, managed and organised separately from the other activities of the firm and that the assets in an MA portfolio cannot be used to meet losses arising from the other activities of the undertaking. - 7.11 The PRA does not consider that the notional splitting of assets (such as individual derivative contracts) between MA and non-MA portfolios is consistent with the MA eligibility conditions in terms of managing each MA portfolio separately from the rest of the business.
 If assets were notionally split then an MA portfolio would be reliant on the rest of the business to some extent as a result of the joint management of the assets.
 Where risk exposures are managed and netted across the MA and non-MA portfolios, this could result in exposures emerging between portfolios.
-These exposures could in turn lead to MA being lost in the event of counterparty default, if the remaining business does not have sufficient eligible assets to make good any losses in an MA portfolio.

-7.12 It would not be appropriate therefore, for firms to manage derivatives forming part of an MA portfolio at a level higher than the level of the MA portfolio under consideration.
-Assets of an MA portfolio should be allocated exclusively to that MA portfolio and firms should put in place systems to allow them to manage exposures at the level of that MA portfolio.
+These exposures could in turn lead to MA being lost in the event of counterparty default, if the remaining business does not have sufficient eligible assets to make good any losses in an MA portfolio. - 7.12 It would not be appropriate therefore, for firms to manage derivatives forming part of an MA portfolio at a level higher than the level of the MA portfolio under consideration.
+Assets of an MA portfolio should be allocated exclusively to that MA portfolio and firms should put in place systems to allow them to manage exposures at the level of that MA portfolio. - 7.12A The PRA expects firms, as part of the demonstration that an MA portfolio is appropriately managed, to consider the processes used to identify, organise and manage MAIA assets (see paragraph 10.6 of this SS).
+MAIA assets are expected to be identifiable in order to complete appropriate reporting relating to the use of the MAIA (see paragraphs 10.31 to 10.32 of this SS).